You are viewing a story from harrypotterfanfiction.com

 And the rain poured down...

-Many thanks for the wonderful words of encouragement that helped me finish this emotion-packed story.
-And thanks to hpsauce for the 'No Dialogue' Challenge and for TenthWeasleyWriter for the "Sad Story Challenge" and especially to them both for the freedom to choose our favorite ships in which to write.
+Many thanks for the wonderful words of encouragement that helped me finish this emotional story.
+And thanks to hpsauce for the 'No Dialogue' Challenge and especially for the freedom to choose our favorite ship in which to write.

-** This story was inspired by and dedicated to the five people my family lost in 2012. **
+This story is lovingly dedicated to the eight people my family lost in 2012-2013.